Okta Workflows Tutorial: Notify When a User Is Suspended

 - In another browser tab, go to Okta organization > Admin > Directory > People

 - Click Add person to add a new person.
 You can also use an existing person.
 Fill out the required fields and click Save.
-Here is an example of the People page:

-- To suspend a user click their name
+To suspend a user:

 Second flow execution

-Flow execution with data mappings
+Flow execution with data connections

 This is how the email looks: